Youth Mobility Scheme Visa Overview

 - Nationality: You must be a citizen and passport holder of one of the eligible countries

-- Children: You don’t have any children that live with you or are financially dependant on you
+- Children: You don’t have any children that live with you or are financially dependent on you

 - Immigration History: You haven’t previously held a Youth Mobility Scheme Visa and don’t have any adverse immigration history

-Providing you meet the above criteria and submit the appropriate evidence, your visa application should be successful.
+Your visa application should be successful if you meet the above criteria and submit the appropriate evidence.

 Time spent on the Youth Mobility Scheme Visa does not count towards ILR.
 However, it does provide you with the platform to showcase your skills to UK employers, which could lead to sponsorship on a Tier 2 Skilled Worker Visa.
 This path could then lead to permanent residence and, in time, British Citizenship.

 Unfortunately, the fact the visa was previously issued means that you wouldn’t be eligible to apply again.